The 16 Best State Parks in Connecticut to Visit Asap

-How many state parks in Connecticut are there?
-We have 142 state parks in the Nutmeg State.
-Of course, each has its own attributes that make it special, but one thing they all share is natural beauty.
+The Nutmeg State is home to 110 state parks and 32 state forests, each with unique attributes.
+But the one thing they all share is natural beauty.
 Whether you're looking to enjoy covered bridges, hiking trails, biking, fishing, bird watching, kayaking, or simply being out in nature, any of these will satisfy your urge for outdoor recreation.
 From Hartford to New Haven to the Quiet Corner, you’re never too far from natural beauty in the Nutmeg State.
-We've done our best to gather up some of the very best state parks in Connecticut - see how many you've checked off your bucket list:
+We've done our best to gather up some of the very best state parks in Connecticut — see how many you've checked off your bucket list:

-While we think all the state parks in Connecticut are worthy of a visit, some tend to draw far larger crowds than others.
-These are some of the parks that are considered "can't miss" by locals and visitors alike.
+While we think all of the Connecticut state parks are worth a visit, some tend to draw far larger crowds than others.
+These are just a few of the parks that are considered "can't miss" by locals and visitors alike.

-Need To Know: While the park is open year-round, tours of the castle are seasonally offered from late May to early October.
-You can reserve tickets on Connecticut State Parks website.
+• Need To Know: While the park is open year-round, castle tours are offered seasonally from late May to early October.
+You can reserve tickets on the Connecticut State Parks website.

 Need To Know: Don't miss a visit to Meigs Point Nature Center.
 It's one of the state's best nature centers, with more than 4,000 square feet.